In this post you’re going to learn how to access the index

-The way we access the index
+The way to access the index

-with NgFor is through what’s called a “local variable”.
+with NgFor is through what’s called a local variable.
 Each iteration inside the NgFor “loop” exposes to us a set of local variables - index

 , count